noahrudin/bronco-nutrition/README.md

    - good to go
 ## Known Issues
 - general lag when loading each page up from the app sidemenu
-- when we load up the app as a user, we will hit the login screen briefly before routing to the home page.
+- [Android] when we load up the app as a user, we will hit the login screen briefly before routing to the home page.
 - [Android] the splashscreen will fade away to white to next page instead of disappearing smoothly.